 How To Apply

 If you’re interested in joining Reed Smith, the first step is to complete an online application form.
 Click on the ‘Apply Here’ button at the top of the page to get started.
-The deadline for applications is 30th June 2019.
+The deadline for the winter vacation scheme is 29th November 2019 and we are recruiting for the summer vacation scheme on a rolling basis.

 If you have any further questions about the application process, please contact Reed Smith’s graduate recruitment team at firstname.lastname@example.org or call them on 020 3116 3000.